 This paper aims to equip students with the basic intellectual tools for understanding International Relations.
 It introduces some of the most important theoretical approaches in international relations.
 The Course also contains different concepts in International Relations such as power diplomacy and foreign policy.

 Module I: Perspectives on the study of International Politics:

-- a) Meaning, nature, scope and importance of International Politics. - b) Approaches to the study of International Politics: Idealism, Realism and Neo-Realism, Neoliberalism
+b) Approaches to the study of International Politics: Idealism, Realism and Neo-Realism, Neoliberalism